LiPtP0000/LiPtP0000.github.io/_posts/2024-09-20-chapter-one.md

 ---

 {: .box-note}
-Discrete-time signals can be obtained by sampling continuous signals at equal intervals, typically represented as sequences.
+**Discrete-time signals** can be obtained by sampling continuous signals at equal intervals, typically represented as sequences.
 Common discrete-time signals include the unit impulse, unit step, rectangular, real exponential, and complex exponential sequences.
-Sequence operations involve addition, multiplication, shifting, and energy calculations, with square summability and absolute summability being important classifications.<br/> Transformations of discrete-time signals include the Discrete-Time Fourier Transform (DTFT) and the z-transform, which have a close relationship, particularly in their correspondence on the unit circle.
-Discrete-time systems (LTI systems) generate outputs through the convolution of input signals with the unit impulse response, considering stability and causality. <br/>The system function and frequency response are key to analyzing system behavior, with filters categorized into FIR (no poles) and IIR (with poles) types; the former is a non-recursive structure, while the latter involves feedback mechanisms.
+Sequence operations involve addition, multiplication, shifting, and energy calculations, with square summability and absolute summability being important classifications.<br/> Transformations of discrete-time signals include the **Discrete-Time Fourier Transform (DTFT) and the z-transform**, which have a close relationship, particularly in their correspondence on the unit circle.
+Discrete-time systems (LTI systems) generate outputs through the convolution of input signals with the unit impulse response, considering stability and causality. <br/>**The system function and frequency response** are key to analyzing system behavior, with filters categorized into FIR (no poles) and IIR (with poles) types; the former is a non-recursive structure, while the latter involves feedback mechanisms.

 ## 离散时间信号